 This one’s a bit of an obvious one; mobile traffic globally has already overtaken desktop and other platforms — but that’s just the beginning.
 By the end of 2017, it’s estimated that 4.77 billion people will be using smartphones.
 Granted, most of this growth will be coming from the Asia-Pacific region and Africa, but mobile sales are also booming in the United States.

-With such a gargantuan shift towards mobile, retailers are going to have to focus on building an online presence that works seamlessly on all screens.
+With such a gargantuan shift towards mobile, retailers must focus on building an online presence that works seamlessly on all screens.
 Mobile-friendly or ‘mobile-only’ sites won’t be sufficient anymore for the kind of multi-device behavior that’s becoming the norm.

 Want to get into retail?
 Get your act together online first.